 Should I be concerned about algae during winter?

-Though the growth rate of algae slows down as water gets colder, we recommend keeping the free chlorine level between 2-4 ppm, as mentioned above.
+Though the growth rate of algae slows down as water gets colder, we recommend keeping the free chlorine level between 2 and 4 ppm, as mentioned above.
 In some areas it's possible to see steady temperatures above 60 degrees in January or even February, giving algae a chance to grow.
 Don’t risk it.
 Maintain your free chlorine levels and add a dose of All In One Algaecide weekly.

 What do I do with my automatic pool cleaner in the winter?